 The Energy Bill Revolution is a public campaign, run by an alliance of organisations, calling for warm homes and lower energy bills.
-We are asking the Government to use the money it gets from carbon taxes to make the UK’s homes super-energy efficient.
-This will drive down energy bills, help end fuel poverty, help tackle child poverty, create jobs, improve health and reduce carbon emissions.Top
+We are asking the Government to make the UK’s homes super-energy efficient.
+This will drive down energy bills, end fuel poverty, help tackle child poverty, create jobs, improve health and reduce carbon emissions.Top

 Why is the Energy Bill Revolution needed?

 High energy bills are causing immense financial hardship across the UK.
 Average household bills have doubled in the past six years from around £600 a year in 2006 to more than £1,300 a year now.

-The main reasons for this are high gas, oil and coal prices, and the fact that the UK’s homes are some of the most energy inefficient in Europe– leaking heat from their doors, walls and windows.
-This means they cost much more than they should to heat and power, and they contribute to climate change too.
+The main reasons for this are high gas, oil and coal prices, and the fact that the UK’s homes are some of the least energy efficient in Europe, leaking heat from their doors, walls and windows.
+This means they cost much more than they should to heat and keep warm.

 As a result, millions of people are now in fuel poverty and the situation is getting worse.
-Older people, children and people with disabilities or health issues are all particularly vulnerable to the mental and physical impacts of living in homes they can’t afford to keep warm.
+Older people, children and people with disabilities or health problems are all particularly vulnerable to the mental and physical impacts of living in homes they can’t afford to keep warm.
 On average 25,000 people die from the cold every winter with at least a third of these deaths due to people living in cold homes.

 Meanwhile, about 25% of the UK’s greenhouse gas emissions come from homes.
 Reducing these emissions is crucial if we are to tackle climate change and meet carbon reduction targets.